Jessica M. Sewell, BAS RVT

 Melinda received her Bachelor’s degree in Animal & Dairy Science at the University of Georgia in Athens, GA.
 She has worked at the UGA Veterinary Teaching Hospital, a referral hospital in Atlanta and a day practice.
 She received her RVT in Georgia in 2009 and received her RALAT in 2010.
-Currently, Melinda works as a research technician at the USDA in Athens, Georgia.
-Melinda is married and has a house full; 3 kids, and 2 cats.
+Currently, Melinda works as a animal health technician at the USDA in Athens, Georgia.
+Melinda is married and has a house full; 3 kids, a dog and 2 cats.